The difference between Shape feature and Modification feature

 IRONCAD is in many ways a unique and versatile CAD system where the user can very often choose which working method is best suited for what needs to be done.
 Even such a basic function as creating a new extruded shape can be performed in many different ways!

-You may think that one or a few ways to create a new feature should be enough, but when you have worked with various different models and projects over time, and there are also lots of different types of users in lots of different industries, it may be easier to understand why there have been more and more ways to do more or less the same thing.
+You may think that one or a few ways to create a new feature should be enough, but when you have sat with various different models and projects over time and there are also lots of different types of users in lots of different industries, then you may more easily understand why there have been more and more ways to do basically the same thing.
+This is a really powerful strength of IRONCAD - it is you who decides which way is best for the moment and sometimes you can, with simple means, also suddenly change your mind and completely change methodology - without the model breaking down!

 Another unique feature of IRONCAD is the "flexible methodology", a perhaps somewhat unorthodox mix of (non-parametric) Feature- and history-based yet "directly editable" structure that the Innovative Part 3D models are built with.
 So far, no other 3D CAD system has solved this as seamlessly and smoothly as in IRONCAD.